All Products

 Benefits of auto updates

 • ACK stops releasing new features, feature patches, or security patches for ACK managed clusters that run outdated Kubernetes versions.
 ACK only provides limited technical support for these Kubernetes versions.
-For more information, see Risks of outdated Kubernetes versions.
+For more information, see Risks in outdated Kubernetes versions.
 To ensure security and stability, we recommend that you use the Kubernetes versions supported by ACK.

 • Auto updates simplify your O&M work.
 After you enable auto updates for your cluster, ACK updates the Kubernetes version of your cluster to a later version supported by ACK on a regular basis.
 This allows you to use the new features provided by the new Kubernetes version.